local-minimum/EuropaCorp/services/webserver/README.md

-# About webserver
+# About api

-Python Flask backend server
+Python Flask api